mac-can/PCBUSB-Monitor/README.md

 ### Required Library Version

-The minimum required library version is v0.9 (Build 902 of June 25, 2020).
-But _Latest is Greatest_.
+The minimum required library version is v0.9 (Build 902 of June 25, 2020), but _Latest is Greatest_.

 ## Known Bugs and Caveats